 Step 2: Choose a Bank

 You can do a quick search online to see which bank in Greece you want to open an account with.
 This can be done at the same time as you prepare your documents.
 There are four main banks in Greece, as well as several smaller ones to choose from.
-Most of our clients choose one of the main four.
+Most of our clients choose one of the main ones.

 Piraeus Bank